-While the change is being reviewed by EMS Support, they will inform PJM reliability assessment personel of substantive changes so they can account for it in their future analysis.
+While the change is being reviewedimplemented by EMS Support, they will inform PJM reliability assessment personelboth PJM Dispatch and Operations Planning of substantivethe upcoming changes so they can account for it in their future analysis.
 When implemented, EMS Support provides notice to staff around such changes.